Christmas Gift Ideas … RYG Style!

 Looking for last minute gift ideas for your ground redeeming friend or family member this Christmas?
 If so, we’ve come up with a few suggestions to help you out.* Hopefully these ideas will work…but if not, maybe they’ll at least get you thinking a bit.
 Regardless, you better get to it…because times-a-tickin’!

 (By the way, feel free to look at another year’s list if you can’t find something you like here.)

 GROW Gifts | grow something beautiful

 Felco One-Hand Pruners: I keep a pair of these handy just outside my back door.
 I’ll either grab them as I go outside knowing that I’ll find something that needs to be pruned…or they’re easy to get to if I see an errant branch while playing outside with my girls.
-And if these aren’t what you’re looking for or they don’t fit your budget, check out these other options I mentioned in a previous post (scroll all the way to the bottom…below my signature line).
+And if these aren’t what you’re looking for or they don’t fit your budget, check out these other options I mentioned in a previous post.

 Mad Grip Gloves: Right next to my pruners, I have a pair of Mad Grip gloves…again for easy access.
 A buddy of mine gave them to me before we ran the Tough Mudder together…and I’ve found that they are some of the toughest and most comfortable gloves I’ve ever worn…really capable of protecting my hands doing anything out in my yard.

 Fiskars Garden Refuse Bag: So after I don my gloves and use my pruners, I need somewhere to put all my cuttings.
 If they’re small enough, I typically throw them in the plant beds.
 If they’re edible, I give them to my chickens.
 But if neither of these things are going for me, I throw them in the pop-up garden refuse bag that my mother-dearest-in-law gave me for Christmas a few years back.
 I keep it handy behind one of my Tea Olives near my hose.